Tound/FlightPlannerScripts/Final/README.txt

 This folder includes the backend python scripts that can be used with a GUI to create flight paths for randomly generated terrain.
+The scripts also work without a GUI and flight paths can be found for randomly generated terrain.
+A 3D view of the flight path is produced as the output

 -- Prerequisites --
 Python version must be 3+